 MA Hons, MA, HCPC, BADth

-Ryan uses a relational and creative approach that aims to encourage and support emotional expression, self-compassion, personal growth, healthy relationships, and continuous development.
+Ryan uses a relational approach that aims to encourage and support emotional expression, self-compassion, personal growth, and healthy relationships.
 He uses therapeutic insights to support clients to develop practical solutions that can create long-lasting change.
-Experience includes: addiction and substance misuse; sexual health and living with HIV; LGBTQ+ mental health and wellbeing; intimacy and relationships; complex trauma and adverse childhood experiences as well as depression and anxiety.
+Experience includes: mental health difficulties such as anxiety, depression, and personality disorders; substance misuse; sexual health and living with HIV; LGBTQ+ mental health and wellbeing; and trauma.

 Sujaree implements contemporary and dynamic psychotherapy methods.
 Her sessions are designed to strengthen confidence and support clients in understanding themselves more fully in order to both heal and grow.
 She has expertise in working with eating disorders, depression & anxiety, addiction, relationship challenges, culture shock & homesickness.
 Her professional experience includes work in the NHS mental health services, education and psychological research.